justunsix/garden/src/content/docs/notes/790-Entertainment-Fun-Things-Digital-Games-ProtonDB-Fixes-to-Games.md

 Source: [Linux Client is broken. :: XCOM 2 General Discussions](https://steamcommunity.com/app/268500/discussions/0/5958906231741663489/)

+From Feral's support feedback:

-The issue you are seeing is suspected to be related to the game not finding the correct libraries due to changes in modern versions of Linux.
+> The issue you are seeing is suspected to be related to the game not
+> finding the correct libraries due to changes in modern versions of
+> Linux.
+>

-Right click the game in your Steam Library, and select Properties In the new window that appears, go to Installed Files and click Browse In the window, enter the 'lib' folder, then the 'x86<sub>64</sub>' folder Select all files in 'x86<sub>64</sub>', and Cut them using Ctrl+X Now, go back to the 'lib' folder and Paste the files using Ctrl+V Delete the remaining 'x86<sub>64</sub>' folder from the 'lib' folder Launch the game again
+> Right click the game in your Steam Library, and select Properties In
+> the new window that appears, go to Installed Files and click Browse In
+> the window, enter the 'lib' folder, then the 'x86<sub>64</sub>' folder
+> Select all files in 'x86<sub>64</sub>', and Cut them using Ctrl+X Now,
+> go back to the 'lib' folder and Paste the files using Ctrl+V Delete
+> the remaining 'x86<sub>64</sub>' folder from the 'lib' folder Launch
+> the game again

 ## Jagged Alliance 3